"Eligible rural hospital" means any nonfederal, general acute care hospital that:

 (1) is either located in a rural area, as defined in the federal Medicare regulations, Code of Federal Regulations, title 42, section 405.1041, or located in a community with a population of less than 15,000, according to United States Census Bureau statistics, outside the seven-county metropolitan area;

 (2) has 50 or fewer beds; and

 (3) is not for profit.

-The commissioner shall establish a program of grants to assist eligible rural hospitals.
-The commissioner shall award grants to hospitals and communities for the purposes set forth in paragraphs (a) and (b).
+(a) The commissioner shall establish a program of grants to assist eligible rural hospitals.
+The commissioner shall award grants to hospitals and communities for the purposes set forth in paragraphs (b) and (c).

 (1) a needs assessment to determine what health services are needed and desired by the community.
 The assessment must include interviews with or surveys of area health professionals, local community leaders, and public hearings;